 You can also use a camera that is sensitive to (near) infrared light, in combination with lights of this type, for instance, if you want to analyze people's facial expressions in a cinema or other (near)-dark environments.
-Please note that such cameras are not suitable for Remote PPG and it is not possible to measure heart rate and heart rate variability with infrared recordings.
+Please note that such cameras are not suitable for vital signs measurements and it is not possible to measure heart rate, heart rate variability, and breathing rate with infrared recordings.